-New Grading
+Grading

-From June 2019, the IGCSE qualification will be graded on a nine-grade scale from 9-1.
+The IGCSE qualification is graded on a nine-grade scale from 9-1.
 9 is best and 1 is lowest.
-Students whose level of achievement is below the minimum standard for Grade 1 will receive an unclassified U. Where 'unclassified' is awarded, it will not be recorded on the certificate.
+Students whose level of achievement is below the minimum standard for Grade 1 receive an unclassified U. Where 'unclassified' is awarded, it is not recorded on the certificate.

 In all papers there will be a range of compulsory shortanswer, structured questions, which are ramped to ensure accessibility for less-able students, as well as to stretch more-able students.

 In all papers, students may be required to perform calculations, draw graphs and describe, explain and interpret biological phenomena.
-Some of the question content will be unfamiliar to students; these questions are designed to assess data-handling skills and the ability to apply biological principles to unfamiliar information.
-Questions targeted at grades highest grades will include questions designed to test knowledge, understanding and skills at a higher level, including some questions requiring longer prose answers.

-Calculators can be used in all of these papers.
+Calculators may be used in all of these papers.